MarCanovas/Project-Week-8-Final-Project/your-project/README.md

 In this project we are going to analyze a custom collected and classified corpus with word-embedding Deep Learning techniques to generate a model that is able to identify misogynous tweets.

 ## Hypotheses / Questions
+The main point of this project is the believing that eventhough

 * What data/business/research/personal question you would like to answer?
 * What is the context for the question and the possible scientific or business application?
 * What are the hypotheses you would like to test in order to answer your question?